gvwilson/thirdbit/_posts/2020/08/2020-08-31-governance.md

 If you didn't room with one of the core developers in college and aren't willing to barge into discussions, you can effectively be voiceless.
-To quote Mike,
-it's about ergonomics:
-if you don't know who to ask or whose consent you need to make something happen, the something you want probably isn't going to.

 I think every open project should have a file in its root directory called `GOVERNANCE.md` that explains: